 BUNKER TOURS

-The bunker is accessed via 76 steps and may be unsuitable for those with reduced mobility.
+The Bunker is accessed via 76 steps and can be unsuitable for those with reduced mobility.
+Due to the heritage nature of the building there is no lift.

 Aircraft collection